grafnu/daq-1/docs/qualification.md

 Running `bin/setup_daq` will setup all key components and the basic prerequisites.
 For the system overall, this installs a minimum set of basic packages, docker, and openvswitch.
 Additionally, it sets up a local install of required packages and components.
+After setup, also run `cmd/build` to build the necessary Docker images.

 To configure the system to run the comprehensive suite of tests, copy `misc/system_all.conf` to `local/system.conf` (creating `local` if necessary).
 The basic qualification suite can be run with